ashraf2047/rails-online-store/README.md

-# MOCK ONLINE STORE BUILT WITH RAILS 5
+# Mock online store built with Rails 5

 A server-side web API used to fetch products from an inventory.